NYCE-Software/typescript-nodejs-starter-config/README.md

 ```
 ### Nodemon (package.json)

-Run Nodemon with a `--config` parameter pointing to this package's `nodemon.json` file and specify a file to watch:
+Run Nodemon with a `--config` parameter pointing to this packages' `nodemon.json` file and specify a file to watch:

 ```bash
 npx nodemon --config node_modules/@nyce/config/nodemon.json src/<YOUR-FILE-NAME-HERE>.ts"